Swarmodroid & AMPy: Reconfigurable Bristle-Bots and Software Package for Robotic Active Matter Studies: AMPy experiment processing software

 where $C_i$ is the local clustering coefficient of i'th node evaluated as follows:

 where $k_{i}=\sum_{j} A_{ij}$, and $\hat{A}$ denotes the adjacency matrix of the collision graph.
-As seen in Figure~\ref{fig:char_demonstration}(b), higher values of $\overline{C}$ correspond to larger number of contacts between touching robots within a cluster, i.e., to more rigid and densely packed clusters.
+As seen in Figure~\ref{fig:char_demonstration}(b), higher values of $\overline{C}$ correspond to a greater number of contacts between touching robots within a cluster, i.e., to more rigid and densely packed clusters.